kchia/project-local-library/readme.md

 ### Authors

-You can view all of the authors data inside of the `public/data/` directory.
 Each author is object with the following shape:

 ```json
 {